DEMOS Launches YouTube Channel Featuring Interviews with Renowned Scholars

 The interviews were conducted in June during the final conference of Central European University's Comparative Populism Project, for which Boda and DEMOS Budapest-based researcher Gabriella Szabó presented papers about populism and policymaking and populism and the media, respectively.
 Their presentations will become available on YouTube.

-Subscribe to our channel and don't miss updates on research about populism, democracy, and more.
+Subscribe to our channel and don't miss out on our latest videos about populism.